 Maintaining control over who enters your facility is a fundamental priority for any business, but the Covid-19 pandemic has added new urgency to the need for secure, touchless access control systems.

-Businesses need to ensure they’re restricting access to unauthorized persons and tracking who’s coming and going.
+Businesses must ensure they restrict access to unauthorized persons and track who’s coming and going.
 Meanwhile, your employees need to be able to easily enter their authorized spaces, ideally in a contactless manner that prevents the spread of germs and viruses, especially amidst a global pandemic.

 How Access Control Systems Work

 Electronic access control systems help businesses control and monitor who enters a space based on existing authorizations.

 - Electronic locks are installed in the business’s entry points or secure spaces throughout a facility

 - Only pre-authorized people with credentials can unlock the doors

 - Employees’ credentials are authorized via keypad PIN codes, key fobs/cards, fingerprint readers or other methods

 - The doors remain locked to all others who do not have these credentials

 - Access control systems can also keep records of all entry activity so that you can see who entered and when